JeromeSiljanUTA/dots/README.md

 ### `bspc`
 This is a program that interacts with `bspwm`.
 You can give it commands in real time and it'll update your window manager.
 It does everything. `man bspc` to find out the details.

+#### Example `bspc` program
+One advangage of using `bspwm` is that you can interface `bspc` with other programs, even (especially) ones that you write on your own.
+I did this to get notifications when you go to a new workspace.
+Go ahead and look at both the relevant line in the `bspwmrc` and under `~/.config/bspwm/scripts`.

 ### Multi Monitors
 Might need to consult the wiki on this, I can't do it now because I'm going to be mainly on campus for the next couple days.
 I'll show you set up for your laptop first.